lkforward/Show_and_Tell/README.md

 ## File Descriptions
 - model.py: Define the CNN encoder class and the LSTM decoder class using pyTorch.
-- Training.ipynb: Select proper optimizers and train the model.
+- Training.ipynb: train the CNN-LSTM model.
 - Inference.ipynb: Use the trained model to generate caption for images.

 ## References
-This repository originates from Project 2, Image Captioning, in Udacity Computer Vision Nanodegree program.
+This project is inspired by course project "Image Captioning" in Udacity Computer Vision Nanodegree program.